codechips/FooocusPlus/fooocusplus_log.md

 # 1.0.0

-* initialized the last pre-release version
+* removed the irrelevant Fooocus and Simple version information.
+FooocusPlus does not synchronize to either of them

 # 0.9.8 Dev